 I spend most of my days working towards helping those that need it most.
 Those that know me will probably tell you that I joke more than I should, I laugh loudly and far too often due to not taking much serious, and I love seeing others smile.
 However, the thing that 99% of these people don't know is that I am not without my own demons.
 My dark days that find me lost on the couch or staring out the window of my office.
 It took months of a downward slope before I admitted I had things to work out.
 Like they say, admitting is the first step; regardless of the issue.
 I should have admitted it with my first panic attack at my niece's church during here Christmas Recital.
 The look of confusion on my families faces as I quickly jumped to my feet in the front row and headed for the door to escape still etched in my mind.
 The phone call to my best friend asking for help in understanding what the fuck was going on a memory that will forever be with me.
 The look of concern as I tried to apologize to my family for leaving but not being able to explain why.
 All of this due to a smeared handprint on the door at the back of the stage...

 As we do, I just kept moving on.
-It started having issues with work due to lack of performance.
+I started having issues with work due to lack of performance.
 I was losing the desire to do anything.
 Never in my life did I think that sending a simple email would be difficult.
 Then, on a trip to work with a buddy's organization helping innercity youth I got my first real slap in the face.
 A brother who I have respected more than almost all others since he came to my team in 2005 was the one to provide that slap.
-The slap came in the form of opening up to me and telling me about my issues in order to get me to do the same thing.
+The slap came in the form of opening up to me and telling me about his issues in order to get me to do the same thing.
 It worked.
 I have been working towards getting back to the level I have come to expect from myself.
 The level that allows for me to do the things I was meant to do.
 The following story... nay, the following memory is part of that path.
 After weeks of contemplation, it came down to this memory at the root of it all.
 This isn't a story of heroic bravery.
 No. It's one of shame, pain, and reality.

 It's a memory recalled.

 It was Afghanistan, mid-2004.
 I was a 22 going on 23-year-old fresh out of the 'Q' course as one of the first 18X's.
-I had just returned to the theatre after heading back to the states for a couple of weeks due to getting a 'Dear John' email.
+I had just returned to theatre after heading back to the states for a couple of weeks due to getting a 'Dear John' email.
 I had to get back to the US to start the paperwork for the upcoming divorce and make sure my affairs were in order.
 The week before coming back, our ODA was tasked with setting up a base near ShinKay while simultaneously conducting operations aimed at disrupting Taliban supply routes coming from Pakistan through the Maruf Valley.
 It was a massive task made even worse with the addition of one simple thing: The Dab Pass.
 This passage through the mountains separated Shinkay from the rest of the world that was Afghanistan.
-It was the only way in and out of the AO we were aiming at impacting and the local fighters knew it.
+It was the only way in and out of the AO we were aiming to impact and the local fighters knew it.
 They knew it when they were fighting the Russians, and they knew it now.
 This one pass would make life in Shinkay minimalistic even by Afghan standards.
 It was a 6 to 8-hour trek, one way and that was without contact.
 A trek to a location so isolated by terrain that even when supplies did get flown out, it was just water.
 For a six week stint, we ate the exact same thing for breakfast, lunch, and dinner.
 Rice, beans, and potatoes.
 Every day.
 For every meal.

 Even with all those factors against us, after a few weeks of being there progress rapidly increased.
 We now had a generator that wouldn't fit in the back seat of a truck, actual porcelain toilets to set on, and showers with a water heater.
 Words can't describe how beautiful it was to not bathe out of a bucket with cold water hand pumped from a well.
 And all of this surrounded by a massive wall of recently installed Hesco's.
 After installing the showers and looking to add flushable toilets, we knew that we would need an additional well.
 Not just to support our new needs, no. We had rented property just on the edge of a small village that also had one of two wells for the entire village.
 We didn't come to the area to make life worse for the locals, so we worked to help them use the well.
 You can imagine what kind of nightmare it was trying to coordinate combat operations, the construction of an entire base, and making sure that the kids in the village didn't go without while still maintaining a tight security protocol.
 So, I knew we needed another well.
 I also knew that I had no idea on how to dig one.
 I had one of my Afghan interpreters go to the village near us and inquire about where to find a drilling company.
 Even in BFE Afghanistan, somehow we had cell coverage.
 After a few calls from my interpreters, we had some luck.
 We finally located two men that were willing to drive out and meet us at the river near Qalat.
 They were hesitant to come but after a bit of discussion decided they would if they had an escort.
 The Dab Pass had a reputation for sure.
 We made arrangements for them to stand by near Qalat for the next few days and that we would make contact when we were headed that way.